celisej567/Fake-CSM-Mapbase/README.md

 -Added light_env changes to csm.fgd.

 `ALSO NOW YOU SHOULD COPY PITCH PARAMETERS EXECLY HOW IT SHOULD BE (PITCH YAW ROLL)`

+# If you have some problem or question
+then go to the [Discord server](https://discord.gg/DaBHDTwAU7) and describe the problem.